lanaalsoufi/reading-note-/class-05.md

 alt => This provides a text description of the image which describes the image if you cannot see it.

-title => You can also use the title attribute with the (img) element to provide additional information about the image.Most browsers will display the content of this attribute in a tootip when the user hovers over the image.
+title => You can also use the title attribute with the (img) element to provide additional information about the image.
+Most browsers will display the content of this attribute in a tootip when the user hovers over the image.

 ## Height & Width of Images